 Then you’re exploratory!
 It’s great to explore a variety of academic areas to determine what best fits you.
 You will meet with an exploratory advisor who can help you select classes that fulfill graduation requirements and explore a variety of interest areas.
 You should plan to take GS 150 – Exploratory Studies during which you’ll learn about your own skills, abilities, interests, and values and which academic areas may be a best fit.

-Will my parents be with me when I schedule classes?
+Will my parent be with me when I schedule classes?

 What if I change my mind on a major during the summer?